Efficient privacy loss accounting for subsampling and random allocation: PLD-Based Privacy Accounting

 Discrete approximations of PLDs are also central to our numerical computation of the privacy profile of random allocation.
 In this section, we demonstrate that such PLD-based representations can be used for privacy accounting beyond composition.
 The key property of a discrete representation we introduce for this purpose is that of a {\em PLD realization}.
 Namely, a random variable $X$ represented by a discrete PMF is a PLD realization if it corresponds to the privacy loss random variable for some pair of distributions $P_X,Q_X$.
 The goal in PLD-based accounting is to compute a PLD-realization $X$ such that $P_X,Q_X$ dominates the analyzed algorithm.
 To achieve this we ensure that accounting steps performed on PLD realizations preserve this property.

 We describe how to perform the basic (Poisson) subsampling operation directly on a PLD realization in a way that preserves domination.
 Our algorithm for approximately computing a PLD of random allocation can also be seen as a domination-preserving computation on a PLD realization.
 Altogether, we provide the first accurate numerical privacy accounting for a class of algorithms that includes subsampling and random allocation, in addition to composition.
-In particular, it implies that accounting for DP-SGD can be done for an arbitrary noise distribution, whereas existing libraries rely on using an analytic expression of the PLD of (Poisson) subsampled Gaussian or Laplace mechanism \citep{Google20,Microsoft21,Meta21}.
-We use this PLD-based accounting method to obtain improved privacy accounting for the DP-SGD algorithm in \citep{AFKRT25}, where the noise distribution itself results from random allocation applied to the Gaussian mechanism.
+In particular, it implies that accounting for DP-SGD can be done for any noise distribution for which a valid dominating PLD realization can be constructed, whereas existing libraries rely on using an analytic expression of the PLD of a (Poisson) subsampled Gaussian or Laplace mechanism \citep{Google20,Microsoft21,Meta21}.
+We use this PLD-based accounting method to obtain improved privacy accounting for the DP-SGD algorithm in \citep{AFKRT26}, where the noise distribution itself results from random allocation applied to the Gaussian mechanism (Fig. \ref{fig:PREAMBLE}).
 All proofs and additional claims can be found in Appendix \ref{apd:PLDreal}.

 We now define PLD realization formally.